 Finally, the Chewy Tubes Super Chew Knobby can help your little one assuage their oral sensory issues.
 Chewing on the toy can create the right kind of oral stimulation, which helps them overcome texture problems.

 4. Sensory Room Furniture

-On that note, perhaps this is the year to make your child’s playroom or sensory room even more tailored to them.
+Perhaps this is the year to make your child’s playroom or sensory room even more tailored to them.

 Sensory-friendly furniture, such as the pieces from Nugget, can be moved and manipulated from couches and chairs into forts and other play zones.
 They’re soft to the touch and easy on the eyes, too.
-They will turn your bonus room into a safe, soft space, and one where they can create and play.
+They will turn your bonus room into a safe, soft space and one where they can create and play.

 Having such tools on hand is particularly important this year, too.
 As we’re all spending more time inside, it’s vital to have a place where your child feels comfortable playing.
 Sensory room furniture can help complete your play area and make it into the perfect recreational zone for your child with autism.

 Does your child find solace in art?
 If so, consider signing them up to receive a Maker crate, a monthly delivery subscription that delivers art supplies to your doorstep.

 The crates come tailored by age — even if you have a teenager to buy for, there’s a Maker crate for them.
 But the activities that come are both educational and engaging for your child.
 As we said, art and creation can be relaxing activities for children, especially those with autism.

 Getting them into art can be a great benefit to both of you.
 You can also order yourself an adult Maker crate if you like.
 That way, you can craft together — a gift for everyone.

 Finally, you’ll always find books on the best gifts for autistic children.
 Your child gains so much from reading about other kids like them.
 And books with autistic characters make them feel less alone in the world.